Jonathan Wells (cricketer): Tasmania (2008–2015)

 After being cut from Tasmania's list Wells started to make his way back up through the ranks in Twenty20 cricket, playing for the Hobart Hurricanes in the recently created Big Bash League.
-He established himself as a regular member of the Hurricanes' team during BBL|03, and his form in grade cricket was also exceptional.
+He established himself as a regular member of the Hurricanes' team during BBL03, and his form in grade cricket was also exceptional.
 He won the Emerson Rodwell Medal, Tasmania's grade cricket medal for the best player of the season, after the 2013–14 season.
 He amassed 752 runs at an average of 72.20 and also bowled well, taking eight wickets.
 It was the first time he had won the medal after finishing in second place twice before.

 Wells had the best season of his career yet in the 2014–15 summer.
 He made his way back into Tasmania's team and scored a century in a one-day match against Victoria.
-In BBL|04 he scored half-centuries against both the Melbourne Stars and the Adelaide Strikers with 68 and 58 respectively.
+In BBL04 he scored half-centuries against both the Melbourne Stars and the Adelaide Strikers with 68 and 58 respectively.
 He was among Tasmania's best batsmen for the season.
 He had the team's third best batting average in the Sheffield Shield and was their third-highest run scorer in one day matches.
 Regardless of his improvement, after playing 35 first-class matches and 26 one-day matches for Tasmania, he was again cut from their contract list.
 He moved to Western Australia, seeking more opportunities to play first-class and one-day cricket, but he was kept on by the Hurricanes for Twenty20 matches.